-In his work Harm van den Berg questions the experience of space and location, and the friction between nature and culture.
+Harm van den Berg investigates the concepts of nature, landscape, space and scale in a multidisciplinary manner.
+In addition to painting and drawing, he constructs spaces and landscapes in sound.
+In his work he questions the experience of space and location, and the friction between nature and culture.
 He writes the following:

 Space and location

 For me art is connected with the experience of space and location.
-In my work I try to give the viewer a notion of a place.
-This can happen in the pictorial space of a painting or video work, but it can also relate to the place where the viewer actually is (mostly: the exhibition space).
+In my work I try to give the viewer a 'sense of place'.
+This can happen in the pictorial space of a painting or auditive space of an sound installation, but it can also relate to the place where the viewer actually is (mostly: the exhibition space).
 In a more abstract sense it is about a mental space.
 The experience of space is layered and often ambiguous.
 Bianca Stigter expressed this as follows:

 "The visual idiom of Cubism was left behind in the early twentieth century, but its ideas are still with us.
 You could describe Harm van den Berg’s Garden Party as a cubist painting.
 Time and space can hide away in a painting; they can multiply, divide, dissolve.
 Stay."
 (From a Painter's Perspective, p.
 80)

 Nature is an important motif in my work, which is closely related to the interest in space.
 Nature does not interest me so much in pure form, but where it intertwines with culture.
 Jurriaan Benschop wrote about this in the following passage: